What Is a “No Contest” Plea and When Is It Appropriate?

 What Is the Impact of Various Pleas in California?

 An experienced Santa Barbara criminal defense attorney may help determine the most strategic plea for your circumstances based on the facts of your case.
+Contest pleas, including no contest pleas, are often considered in criminal cases based on the specific circumstances and potential outcomes.
 These are the standard plea options at your disposal:

-• Guilty: A guilty plea means that the individual admits to everything with which they’ve been charged and is willing to face whatever penalty the court imposes.
+- Guilty: A guilty plea means that the individual admits to everything with which they’ve been charged and is willing to face whatever penalty the court imposes.
+A guilty plea results in a conviction that becomes part of the individual’s criminal record, which can impact future employment and housing opportunities.
+Under California Penal Code 1016 PC, a guilty plea is one of the six kinds of pleas to an indictment or information, and it legally establishes the defendant is guilty.
 It’s important that you speak to an attorney before choosing to plead guilty.

-• No contest: This option, formally known as nolo contendere, means that the individual, while not admitting guilt, does not dispute the charge against them.
-This is sometimes preferable to a guilty plea as guilty pleas may be used against individuals in later civil lawsuits.
+- No contest: This option, formally known as nolo contendere, means that the individual, while not admitting guilt, does not dispute the charge against them.
+This is sometimes preferable to a guilty plea, as guilty pleas may be used against individuals in later civil lawsuits.
+A no-contest plea can also affect related civil cases arising from the same conduct on which the criminal prosecution is based.
+No contest pleas are often used as part of a plea bargain, especially in cases where the victim is likely to file a civil suit.

 Pleading no contest means you admit no guilt for the crime, but the court may determine your punishment.
 For most defendants, the primary advantage of a no-contest plea is that it often may not be used as an admission of liability in a related civil case.